Back to All Events

 The Student Course invites students to engage with AR through collaborative group work, culminating in presentations that showcase their creative journeys.
 Participants are expected to document their individual and group experiences to enhance reflection.
 Every morning, all participants will gather for sessions featuring keynote speakers.
 Outi Condit (FIN) will present her performance, The Actress, on 26 August, addressing themes related to The Body.
 Urmas Lüüs (EST) will follow on 27 August with his presentation, The Room, and Jānis Balodis (LAT) will conclude the series on 28 August with The Word.
 In the afternoons and evenings, students will work in mixed groups formed during the first day, guided by the keynote speakers to stimulate ideas and push creative boundaries.
 Completion of the course will award students 3 ECTS credits, which can be integrated into their institutional curricula and will prepare them for future professional endeavours.

 Each institution is welcome to send three students and two teachers, with a waiting list available for additional participants considered after the registration deadline.
-Registration will remain open until 20 May 2025.
-Following this date, a second round of communication will take place to gather further details from each institution’s contact person, including participant information, travel logistics, and any special requirements.
+Registration was closed on 20 May 2025, and everyone’s participation from the waiting list was approved.
+In June, a second round of communication is taking place to gather further details from each institution’s contact person, including participant information, travel logistics, and any special requirements.

 For any enquiries, feel free to reach out to: